Bios-Marcel/gostream/README.md

 stream itself.
 A stream cannot be used multiple times, every time you want to use a stream, you have to create a new one.

+## Limitations

+Since Go doesn't support generics, this API isn't as powerful as it could be if written in a different language like Java or Kotlin.
+In Java the types of the Stream could change after every call, this isn't possible in the case of of gostream, since a stream is generated for a very specific type.
+If you'd want a truly generic stream API, you'd have to use `interface{}` everywhere and cast it into the correct types, however, this would reduce compiletime safety.

+I might eventually create a `interface{}` version of this library, which is gonna be more powerful than the genny-powered version.

 ## Usage

 This library is implemented using [genny](https://github.com/cheekybits/genny),